nus-cs2113-AY1920S2/duke/tutorials/gradleTutorial.md

    git checkout master
    git merge gradle
    ```
 1. Open the `build.gradle` file in an editor.
-Update the following code block to point to the main class (i.e., the one containing the `main` method) of your application.
-The code below assumes your main class is `seedu.duke.Duke`
+Update the following code block to point to the duke class (i.e., the one containing the `duke` method) of your application.
+The code below assumes your duke class is `seedu.duke.Duke`
    ```groovy
    application {
        mainClassName = "seedu.duke.Duke"
    }
    ```
 1. To check if Gradle has been added to the project correctly, open a terminal window, navigate to the root directory of your project and run the command `gradlew run`.
-This should result in Gradle running the main method of your project.
+This should result in Gradle running the duke method of your project.

 :bulb: Simply run the command `gradlew {taskName}` in the terminal and Gradle will run the task!
 Here are some example commands:
 * `gradlew tasks` (or `gradlew tasks --all`): shows a list of tasks available
-* `gradlew run`: runs the main class of your project
+* `gradlew run`: runs the duke class of your project

 :bulb: Some plugins may add more helpful tasks so be sure to check their documentation!